HenrikBengtsson/easycatfs/README.md

 # easycatfs - Easy Read-Only Mounting of Slow Folders onto a Local Drive

-This is Linux command-line tool for mounting a folder on a network file system on a local disk such that the local-disk folder mirrors everything (read-only) on the network folder.
+This is Linux command-line tool for mounting one or more folders on a network file system on a local disk such that the local-disk folders mirrors everything (read-only) on the network folder.
 This will result in:

  * faster repeated access to files
  * decreased load on the network file system

-This is particularly benefitial when working on high-performance compute (HPC) clusters used by hundreds and thousands of processes and users simultaneously.
+This is particularly beneficial when working on high-performance compute (HPC) clusters used by hundreds and thousands of processes and users simultaneously.